Who are the Institutional Holders in Precigen Inc. (PGEN)?

 The top institutional shareholder in the company is Third Security, LLC with over 81.74 million shares valued at $833.79 million.
 The investor’s holdings represent 39.75% of the PGEN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Miller Value Partners, LLC with 7.13 million shares valued at $72.77 million to account for 3.47% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 7.1 million shares representing 3.45% and valued at over $72.46 million, while Blackrock Inc. holds 3.23% of the shares totaling 6.65 million with a market value of $67.82 million.

-The stock witnessed a 11.88% loss in the last 1 month and extending the period to 3 months gives it a 14.58%, and is 13.48% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.02% over the week and 8.21% over the month.
+The stock witnessed a 5.12% loss in the last 1 month and extending the period to 3 months gives it a 0.24%, and is -13.67% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.69% over the week and 8.54% over the month.

 Precigen Inc. (PGEN) Analyst Forecasts